A “Big Picture” View

-Along with problem-solving skills, creativity and versatility, systems-thinking is a trait widely sought by employers, and is an absolute necessity for responding to the complex problems of our time.
-Because “environmental issues” are always also social issues, understanding them requires knowledge of natural and human social systems, and how they interact.
-The Environmental Studies major and minor are specially designed to help students attain, integrate, and convey the diverse knowledge and skills needed to understand and address complex socio-environmental problems.
+Because environmental issues are always also social issues, understanding them requires knowledge of natural and human social systems, and how they interact.
+Hiram’s Environmental Studies major and minor are specially designed to help students integrate the diverse knowledge and skills necessary for understanding and addressing complex socio-environmental problems.

-The foundation of the program includes training in natural systems, human social systems, means of effectively communicating about complex interdependent systems, and relevant practical skills.
 In addition, Environmental Studies majors identify one of three areas of emphasis—Natural Systems, Human Social Systems, or Communicating Complexity—that best matches their interests and personal and professional goals.
-With the help of an adviser, each student then crafts a personalized combination of elective courses within that area of emphasis.
+With the help of an advisor, each student crafts a personalized combination of elective courses in that area.